AMarsh00/Black-Scholes-Numerical-Solvers/README.md

 LieSplittingThreeSubproblems is the Lie Splitting solver with three subproblem

-Carr-Madan is the solver via the Carr-Madan integral
+CarrMadan is the solver via the Carr-Madan integral